prysmaticlabs/documentation/website/docs/install/install-with-docker.md

 docker run -it -v %LOCALAPPDATA%\Eth2:/data -p 4000:4000 -p 13000:13000 -p 12000:12000/udp gcr.io/prysmaticlabs/prysm/beacon-chain:latest --datadir=/data --rpc-host=0.0.0.0 --monitoring-host=0.0.0.0
 ```

 This will sync up the beacon node with the latest cannonical head block in the network.
+If the network hasn't started yet, it will process eth1 deposits from the deposit contract so far and await the genesis time.
 The Docker `-d` flag can be appended before the `-v` flag to launch the process in a detached terminal window.
 Please note that, depending on your network capacity and CPU, this process may take several hours.
 Once it is complete, you will be ready to make a deposit and begin setting up a validator client.

 :::info Syncing the Blockchain
 The beacon node you are using should be **completely synced** before submitting your deposit for the validator client, otherwise the validator will not be able to validate and will **inflict minor inactivity balance penalties**.
+No need to worry about this if the chain has not yet started.
 :::

 Now that your beacon chain is setup, you can then run a validator on the **Medalla testnet** by following our detailed guidelines [here](/docs/install/medalla-testnet)